matharotheelf/innovationartsbackend/README.md

 The code is deployed to AWS Lambda so can be accessed remotely.

-Similarly to locally, to upload the JSON body input '{"username":"xyz","password":"xyz"}' to S3:
+Similarly, to remotely upload the JSON body input '{"username":"xyz","password":"xyz"}' to S3:

 ```bash
 $ curl --header "Content-Type: application/json" \